Where Did Pesto Originate?

 The Genovese protect their beloved recipe with vigour

-The Genovese would love to legally protect their sauce
+The Genovese would love to protect their sauce legally

 There is a local saying, "If the basil is foreign, it certainly isn't pesto!" and ever since Genovese-grown basil achieved a protected designation of origin (PDO) status in 2005, there have been calls for pesto itself to be granted a PDO.
 That would not only stop producers outside of Liguria from producing it, but it could even protect the exact ingredients that the organisers of the World Pesto Championships regard as the "official pesto recipe."